gbif/hp-living-norway/_posts/LNWorkshopExample_TOV-E.md

 TOVEMetadata$getAbstract()
 ```

     ## [1] "Data from the project \"Extensive monitoring of breeding birds (TOV-E)\" from 2006 up until today.
-The project is carried out in cooperation between NOF BirdLife Norway, Norwegian Institute for Nature Research (NINA) and the Norwegian Environment Agency, and is the most important project for monitoring population trends for Norwegian bird species on land."
+The project is carried out in cooperation between BirdLife Norway, Norwegian Institute for Nature Research (NINA) and the Norwegian Environment Agency, and is the most important project for monitoring population trends for Norwegian bird species on land."

 ``` r
 # Retrieve the information on the data set creators